 By Mark Simpson

 Originally appeared on Salon.com (22 July, 2002), virally introducing the word ‘metrosexual’ to the US.
-(Simpson’s 1994 Independent article ‘Here Come the Mirror Men‘ is credited with being the first appearance of the word in print.)
+(Simpson’s 1994 Independent report ‘Here Come the Mirror Men‘ is credited with being the first appearance of the word in print.)

 David Beckham, the captain of the England soccer team at this year’s World Cup in Korea and Japan – and quite possibly the most famous and photogenic soccer player in the world – recently posed for a glossy gay magazine in the U.K., just before leaving for battle in the Far East.